Back to Home Page or Contents Page or Demonology or Index

 These Gnostic sentiments and beliefs for Lucifer were held by the Persians as well.
 Unlike Orthodox Christians, they did not hold Jehovah as the good-God of mankind, but the Demiurge who created man for his own selfish interest.
 Lucifer was regarded as the hero, savior, and friend of man, who revealed the sacred mysteries which the Heavenly Father jealously withheld.
 Some, such as the Luciferians, held that Lucifer was the brother of God.
 These Gnostic beliefs persisted throughout the first half of the Christian era and well into the second half.
 Meister Eckhart said, Lucifer, the angel, who is in hell, has perfect intellect and to this day knows much.
 And, even to this day, for some, these sentiments persist.

 The name Lucifer also appears in Aradia, or the Gospel of the Witches made famous by Charles Godfey Leland.
 The work is supposedly based on myths and legends of ancient Italian witchcraft.
-Lucifer was son and consort of Diana, goddess of the night.
+He was son and consort of Diana, goddess of the night.
 Their daughter is Aradia, the witch-messiah in the myth.
 The story is unpopular with many because of the name Lucifer, the evil Christian connotation.

 In Anthroposophy, Lucifer is one of the two evil powers in the universe.
 He represents intellectual arrogance-the tendency to withdraw from a mental existence into a pure mental one.

 As can be seen, the Christian derogatory connotation of Lucifer has crept into other belief systems.
 The impact is duly illustrated.
 Christianity emphasized the great battle between God and Lucifer, debating its brevity, and how speedily God cast Lucifer and the other fallen angels from heaven.
 According to Christian orthodox teaching the cause of the battle between God and Lucifer was because Lucifer, one of the most beautiful angels, refused to adore man, since man was lower than him, as God commanded.
 The Muslims carry this one step further saying the Lucifer loved God so much that he refused to adore anyone but him.
+Cain is Lucifer's and Eve son.

 One fact seems to be prominent, God and Lucifer always seems to be paired even though Lucifer is often interchanged with Satan.
 This possibly could give rise to the brotherhood of God and Lucifer, and the rivalry; also a reason why God would put his arch enemy over the world to test, or tempt, humanity so he could constantly defeat him, a very choice position for a hated sibling.